 (photo taken the next day because we arrived well after sunset, whomp whomp)

 As promised, our family-friendly booking included a cot for Margot, a baby tub and a changing mat, all with Jacadi-branded accents.
 I mean, how cute is this changing mat cover?

-On the second day, we even came back to the room to find a little gift set of organic baby bath products, plus bath toys!
+On the second day, we came back to the room to find a little gift set of organic baby bath products.
+Plus bath toys!
 And fresh flowers and artisanal aged balsamic vinegar for mom and dad, because these people knew their audience:

 Naturally, we forced the bath toys on Margot regularly throughout the weekend.
 Sorry gf, that is what happens when you can’t escape us.

 We realized pretty quickly that, much like at home, we could realistically only do one big outing per day, and thanks to Le Majestic’s stellar location, we fell into a routine pretty quickly.
 For the next three days, we started every morning with breakfast in our room as we looked out at the Promenade de la Croisette.

 After breakfast, we made our way out for a nice long walk, followed by lunch somewhere on the beach, and always within walking distance.
 It’s not physically possible to be in a better location than this hotel, and we took full advantage.